Born: Rochester, NY Studio in Newburgh, NY

 Jackie Skrzynski (skrin-ski) grew up one of eight children in a family that moved from western New York to North Carolina when she was a young girl.
 She believes her southern childhood and Polish Catholic roots contributed to her somewhat gothic sensibility.
 She earned her undergraduate degree from UNC-Chapel Hill, including a pivotal year in Spain, and her MA and MFA from the University at Albany, NY.
 Her artwork has been widely exhibited at universities and galleries, including The Seligmann Center, Mount Saint Mary's College, Morehead State University, and a repurposed slaughterhouse outside of Paris, France.
 In 2018, she was awarded a grant from the Barbara Deming Memorial Fund and is a 4-time recipient of the Orange County Individual Artist award.

 Beyond her studio practice, Skrzynski is interested in bringing art to the community in creative ways.
-She led Silent Walks on the Full Moon at Black Rock Forest during the Spring of 2021.
-This was a reconstitution of her earlier yearlong outdoor collaborative piece Silent Walks on the Half Moon at Storm King Mountain, which has been exhibited at the Dorsky Museum at SUNY New Paltz.
-She is the founder of PUG Projects, which creates temporary art exhibits in transitional, economically diverse spaces.
+She leads Silent Walks, an immersive experience of landscape as art, at Black Rock Forest and occasionally at other places.
+These walks are a reconstitution of her earlier yearlong piece Silent Walks on the Half Moon at Storm King Mountain, which was exhibited at the Dorsky Museum at SUNY New Paltz.
+She is the founder of PUG Projects, through which Skrzynski creates temporary art exhibits in transitional, economically diverse spaces.

 Art Historian Carol Duncan wrote that "Jackie’s imagery avoids completely the cute, the cuddly, and the sentimental,…If she breaches the boundary between the human and the animal, she does so to challenge its veracity and retrieve something of value on the other side.”